Midwifery Services

 When should I call for prenatal care?

-As soon as possible.
+You should call as soon as possible.
 The midwifery program will see you for your intake appointment between 10-12 weeks of pregnancy.